-The 2018 Camp is tentatively scheduled for April 11-12, 2018, immediately preceding the Maui Steel Guitar Festival.
-Tuition for the 2018 camp will be announced at a later date.
+The 2019 Camp is scheduled for Wednesday and Thursday immediately preceding the Maui Steel Guitar Festival.
+Tuition for the 2019 camp has not yet been established for the two-day workshop.
 Meals and hotel lodging, if desired, are at additional cost and can be arranged through the hotel.

 Inspired by the highly-successful Maui Steel Guitar Festival, the camp provides an opportunity for festival attendees to learn more about the instrument, its history, nuances, and various playing methods and techniques that distinguish it as a unique sounding instrument from other types of steel guitars.
 The camp is offered in the days preceding the Maui Steel Guitar Festival, allowing participants to enjoy a unique experience of first learning about the instrument, then enjoying the unique sounds and music of the Hawaiian Steel Guitar as it is played by steel guitar players from all parts of the world: local, domestic and abroad.

 The camp welcomes anyone with an interest in music and in learning more about the Hawaiian Steel Guitar.
 Whether you have no playing experience at all, or if you are a beginning student with limited playing experience, or even if you are a seasoned or professional steel guiar player, the camp has something to offer you.